stratis-storage/stratis-docs/content/stratis-rootfs.md

 assumes that any unit dependency in `/etc/fstab` is a `.mount` unit file unless explicitly specified, so the examples as previously written would cause a failed boot unless `nofail` was specified.
+* `systemd-fstab-generator` automatically includes an After constraint as well as a Requires constraint in the generated mouunt file when it processes an `x-systemd.requires=` option in an fstab entry.
+The `x-systemd.after=stratis-fstab-setup@<pool uuid>.service` option in the example fstab entry has been removed, since it is redundant.

 ### Fedora specific set up
 See [this guide] for specific setup steps on Fedora.